xSebo/wynnmarket/README.md

 5. Run the server with 'java -jar "wynnmarketserver-0.0.1-SNAPSHOT.jar"'.
 This jar is located in the wynnmarketserver/build/libs directory.
 - Note: When running the server for the first time, it will take a little longer to start as the local item database needs to build.

 6. Open minecraft with the mod installed, and join wynncraft.
-Find the nearest trade market and open it.
 7. Open the auction house, click next page once and then do not move your mouse.
 Once all pages have been scrolled through, the mouse will stop clicking.
 9. You can now stop the server and close minecraft, as the process is complete.
 Currently, the server must be restarted whenever you wish to read items again, but minecraft can remain running.